 The Cathedral Basilica of St. Francis, a Victorian-era cathedral built by Archbishop Lamy and featured in Willa Cather’s Death Comes for the Archbishop (yes, that Archbishop).
 If it looks incomplete, that’s because it is—the project ran out of money and the two towers were never finished.

-Between the plaza and the cathedral is the IAIA Museum of Contemporary Native Art, a culture-spanning collection of new art of and by North America’s Indigenous peoples, and the only one of its kind in existence.
+Between the Plaza and the cathedral is the IAIA Museum of Contemporary Native Art, a culture-spanning collection of new art of and by North America’s Indigenous peoples, and the only one of its kind in existence.
 It all started with a student honors program, and now it’s the largest collection of contemporary Native American art in the world.

 You’ve seen Santa Fe’s artistic past—now it’s time for a look into what’s in store for the future.
-Head down to the city’s newly reimagined industrial district for a visit to the Meow Wolf art collective’s psychedelic fun house, The House of Eternal Return.
+Head down to the city’s reimagined industrial district for a visit to the original Meow Wolf's art collective’s psychedelic fun house, The House of Eternal Return.
 Designed by local artists, it pretty much transcends words, though “a 20,000-square-foot secret portal into science fiction and neon” is a good start.